 The atmosphere of Mars is 1% of Earth’s atmosphere, which means the surface of the red planet receives about 2.5 times the UV radiation of Earth’s surface.
 Being exposed to these radiation levels for extended periods can significantly decrease a person's lifespan.

 The structures and living quarters of the Aurora colony will be primarily underground in the lava tubes of Alba Mons.
 This will provide a natural shield against the constant high UV radiation and the dust storms.
 The surface air pressure of Mars is less than 1% of Earth’s, which means a person on Mars would have to be kept in a pressurized environment for every moment they live on the planet.
 If a single breach were to occur in an above-ground structure on Mars, almost all the air particles inside said structure would be sucked out in seconds, which would kill all animal life inside.
 Living underground adds an extra layer of protection against this threat.
 If a wall were to rupture underground, the air needed to sustain human life would dissipate much more slowly than if it were to be released above ground because the ground acts as a natural cage for the air.
-Another problem with living on a surface-based Mars is the looming threat of meteors.
-An underground colony would, at a minimum, protect against that.
+Another problem with living on a surface-based Mars is the threat of meteors.
+An underground colony would protect against that.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.